 2011 Phoenix Youth & Community Centre in Mulgrave Park (PYCC) opens its doors

 Preceded by several years of working within local junior high schools facilitating girls and boys groups, organizing workshops and conferences with and for youth, collaborating in the development of teen centers, and providing after-school programs.

-In 2011, an exciting opportunity arises and the focus of this program shifts.
-Phoenix is invited by residents of the Mulgrave Park community to collaborate in the design and development of fun, meaningful and relevant programs and opportunities for their youth starting at age 12.
+In 2011, Phoenix is invited by residents of the Mulgrave Park community to collaborate in the design and development of fun, meaningful and relevant programs and opportunities for their youth starting at age 12.
 The center, welcoming of youth, parents, and community members, soon opens its doors in the heart of the community and offers after school programming, themed groups and events, arts and recreation, leadership, community building projects, and education and employment-related programs and supports.

 2011 Phoenix Housing Support Program launches

 Working in harmony with counterparts in the mental health and addictions community of support, the program provides outreach supports to help youth transition from emergency housing to their own apartments, and address any obstacles to maintaining stable housing.